HL7/phd/input/intro-notes/StructureDefinition-PhdBaseObservation-notes.md

 The subject element points to the PhdPatient resource using the logical id of the Patient resource, for example 'Patient/123546'.

 #### Performer
-In situations where the gateway knows that the patinet is the person performing the measurement, a Observation.performer[] element can also point to the PhdPatient resource.
+In situations where the gateway knows that the patient is the person performing the measurement, a Observation.performer[] element can also point to the PhdPatient resource.
 However, in most situations this is unknown and the performer is not filled in.
 And for coincident timestamp observations, the performer should not be provided.

 ### Time Stamp: effective[x]
 PHDs report time stamps in various methods and may not report time stamps at all.
 The PHG will include a time stamp in every observation that is uploaded using a conversion as needed based on the time stamp data received from the PHD.
 The time stamp types and corresponding PHG conversions are summarized below: